Rausser College of Natural Resources

-The Rausser College of Natural Resources (CNR), or Rausser College, is the oldest college at the University of California, Berkeley and in the University of California system.
+The Rausser College of Natural Resources (CNR), is the oldest college at the University of California, Berkeley and in the University of California system.
 Established in 1868 as the College of Agriculture under the federal Morrill Land-Grant Acts, CNR is the first state-run agricultural experiment station.
 The college is home to four internationally top-ranked academic departments: Agriculture and Resource Economics; Environmental Science, Policy, and Management; Nutritional Sciences and Toxicology; and Plant and Microbial Biology, and one interdisciplinary program, Energy and Resources Group.
 Since February 2020, it is named after former dean and distinguished professor emeritus Gordon Rausser after his landmark $50 million naming gift to the college.

-The Department of Agriculture and Economics is considered to be one of the most prestigious schools in agricultural economics in the world, ranking #1 according to the Journal of Agricultural and Applied Economics, #1 by the Chronicle of Higher Education, #1 by Perry for its Ph.D. programs and in International Trade, #1 by the National Research Council in Agricultural & Resource Economics, and #1 by U.S. News in Environmental/Environmental Health.
-In environmental disciplines, QS World Rankings recognizes Berkeley as the world's leading university in Environmental Studies with 100 points in Academic Reputation.
-U.S. News also ranks it among the best global university for environment and ecology.
-A study of AJAE authors and their university affiliations found it to have the highest number of pages per research faculty member.

-Faculty include 40 Fulbright Fellows, 30 American Association for the Advancement of Science Fellows, 19 National Academy of Sciences members, 12 Guggenheim Fellows, 9 American Academy of Arts and Sciences members, 7 MacArthur Fellows, 4 Nobel Laureates, 3 Wolf Prize winners, and 2 World Food Prize winners.
-The current dean of the college is professor David Ackerly.

 History

 Plans for the creation of this public university were first developed at the 1849 Constitutional Convention, but when the State of California was established in 1850, it lacked the funds necessary to create such a school.
 Missionaries sent west by the Home Mission Society of New York, however, created the College of California and eventually transferred its ownership to the State in 1855.

 By 1862, the State had secured the land necessary to establish a college as a result of the Morrill Act.
 This college was known as the Agricultural Mining and Mechanical Arts College, and opened formally in 1866.

 On March 23, 1868, Governor H.H.
 Haight combined the resources of this college with the College of California to create the first University of California.

 The Board of Regents began admitting women to the University of California in 1871, and the first woman to graduate was Rosa L. Scrivner, with a PhB in Agriculture.

 On February 29, 2020, former dean Gordon Rausser made a $50 million dollar donation to the college, which then changed its name to the Rausser College of Natural Resources in honor of the gift.